|

 R.C. in the chamber |

 In the mid-1930's, another Wurlitzer was installed at the Liberty Theatre.
-It was the 2/4 Style B from the Astoria Theatre.
-It remained there until 1954 when it was purchased by Bill Blunk.
+It was the 2/4 Style B from the Astoria Theatre across the street.
+This organ remained in the Liberty Theatre until the late 1940's when it was purchased by Bill Blunk.

 |